When Should I Change My Air Conditioner’s Air Filter at Home?

-Every once in a while we’re asked what is the most important thing that Livermore area homeowner's can do to maintain their air conditioning and heating system between their regular tune-ups?
-Our advice is simple; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the proper performance of your HVAC system, in addition to your home's air quality.
-Did you know indoor air pollution is in the top five environmental health risks?
+Every once in a while we’re asked what is the most important thing that the U.S. area homeowner’s can do to protect their air conditioning and heating system between their seasonal tune-ups?
+That’s an easy one; remember to change the heating and air conditioning air filter.
+Changing furnace and return air filters is crucial to the proper performance of your HVAC system, as well as your home’s air quality.
+Research suggests that indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not difficult for most Livermore homeowners, but there are typically two obstacles to actually accomplishing this task:
+Changing the air filters is not difficult for most the U.S. homeowners, but there are usually two obstacles to actually completing this job:

 - Determining just how often to replace your furnace or air conditioner filter.

 When To Change Your Air Filters

-Most filters have a recommended guideline on the packaging.
-It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Look around at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
-The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
-If it's dirty, change it!
-A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's best to change it out more often than to let it go.
-If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
+Most filters have a printed “expiration” date on the box or plastic.
+It may instruct “Lasts up to 3 months” or “Change filter every 90 days”.
+Pay attention at the store and you’ll notice that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
+The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
+If the filter is dirty, change it!
+A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it’s recommended to change it out more often than not.
+If you want to listen to the manufacturer’s recommended limit, we suggest marking the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Choosing how often to change your air filters relies upon several factors:

-- The overall air quality of your Livermore area home
+- The entire air quality of your the U.S. area home

 - Pets – Cats, dogs, birds, etc.